cschwan/sage-on-gentoo/README.rst

    Note: As of 2014-11-30 we have put -qt4 for matplotlib 1.3.x.
 This is to avoid bug#530492.
 Building Matplotlib 1.3.x against qt4 is broken and unlikely to get fixed.

+   Note: For sage 6.8 we also provide a file 99sage-doc-bin that makes it easy to use pre-built html documentation.
+This is recomended for ~arch users.

 5. *INSTALL SAGE*:
    Type::